fieldpapers/fp-web/README.md

 * `ATLAS_COMPLETE_WEBHOOKS` - A comma separated string of URLs.
 Optional.
 When an atlas moves to the state 'complete', fp-web will `POST` the JSON representation of the atlas to each URL.
+* `DISABLE_LOGIN_CONFIRMATIONS` - A value of `true` will not require users to confirm their accounts after registration and will not send confirmation emails.
+  Optional.
+Defaults to `false` -- registration confirmations are required

 ### Running Tests